Giskard-AI/giskard/python-client/docs/guides/slice/index.md

-# 🔪 Slicing your dataset
+# 🔪 Slice your dataset

 :::{warning}
 First you'll need to create a dataset,